dotnet/project-system/docs/repo/property-pages/property-specification.md

 ## XAML Rule Files

 The set of properties to display in the UI are outlined declaratively in XAML files that ship with the Project System.
-This means that the vast majority of modifications to the Project Properties UI can be achieved by simply modifying an XML file.
+This means that most modifications to the Project Properties UI can be achieved by simply modifying an XML file.

 Here we will walk through the structure of these files.
 Some familiarity with XAML rule files is assumed.
 We will not discuss data sources here.